High Protein Kodiak Pancakes with Kimchi

 What are Kimchi Pancakes?

-Kimchi pancakes are a Korean savory pancake that is often served crispy and thin.
+Kimchi pancakes are typically thought of as a Korean savory pancake that is often served crispy and thin.
 They are what some Americans would refer to as “fritters” and they can be made crunchy, chewy, salty or spicy.

 What Goes with Kimchi Pancakes?